 For any period of short-term injury or illness (less than 4 weeks) you must advise the coach before starting the training session or competition, the coach will then decide if the session is appropriate and whether you are fit to take part.

-If your swimmer decides to leave BBSC then please inform our Membership secretary.
-BBSC require at least one months' notice.
+If your swimmer decides to leave BBSC then please inform our Membership secretary as soon as possible.
+The training fee for that month will still be payable and no refund will be given.